UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

 ## Requirements

+### Anaconda

 First, you will need to make sure you have Python (3.6+) installed on your computer.
 We suggest using [Anaconda](https://docs.anaconda.com/anaconda/install), as the package list is set up to work with this.
+We suggest you get the most up to date version of Python available.
+We won't be using the additional tools such as PyCharm, so you don't need to install those for this course (you can if you want to).

+The Anaconda package manager is called `conda`.
+You should make use of that for managing packages.

+If you think you may have Anaconda installed, look at the material on https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-conda.html to see if you need to update.

+### Installing Anaconda

 If you choose another version of Python, you will need to convert the environment files and modify the instructions below.

+Follow the instructions on https://docs.anaconda.com/anaconda/install to install Anaconda on your local computer.

+When prompted:

+        Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no]
+        [yes] >>> yes

+respond `yes`

+You must check you have these installed. **There is little point trying to go further unless you have this sorted!**

+Open a new shell (Terminal) and type:

+        conda env list

+        # conda environments:
+        #
+                                 /Users/plewis/anaconda3
+        base                  *  /Users/plewis/opt/anaconda3

+The `*` indicates that you have the base environment set.

+If you want to use Anaconda Python as your default, look at information on https://docs.anaconda.com/anaconda/user-guide/faq/.

+In a shell, type`:

+        conda activate

+Then you may need to type:

+        conda init

+though that was probably done in the setup.

+### `git`

 You will also need to install the tool [git](https://git-scm.com) if you don't already have it.